Jaswiese/capstoneProject20/README.md

   #### Steps:

-  **navigate to the directory of your choice using CLI**
+  **Navigate to the directory of your choice using CLI.**

   ```
   cd chosen-directory

   ```
-  **using git commands in your CLI initialise the directory as a git repository**
+  **Using git commands in your CLI initialise the directory as a git repository.**

   ```
   git init